kbsimms/ijab2025_econ/README.md

 ### Code Documentation Standards

+All code in this project follows these documentation standards:

-- **File-level docstrings:** Explain what the file does in plain language
+- **File-level docstrings**: Explain what the file does in plain language
-- **Function docstrings:** Include purpose, parameters, returns, and any exceptions
+- **Function docstrings**: Include purpose, parameters, returns, and any exceptions raised
-- **Inline comments:** Use sparingly, only for complex logic that isn't self-explanatory
+- **Inline comments**: Used sparingly, only for complex logic that isn't self-explanatory
-- **Type hints:** Include for all function parameters and return values
+- **Type hints**: Required for all function parameters and return values (enforced by mypy strict mode)

 ## Code Architecture